FarmBot-Docs/farmbot-developers/v8/Documentation/farmware/farmware-hosting-and-workflows.md

 Step 2.
 Run it via Python.

-__Using farmware_tools on your computer:__
-To run code that imports `farmware_tools` on your computer (without FarmBot OS), you will need to install the package via `pip install --user farmware_tools`.
-FarmBot OS already has the package built in.
+{% include callout.html type="info" title="Using farmware_tools on your computer" content="To run code that imports `farmware_tools` on your computer (without FarmBot OS), you will need to install the package via `pip install --user farmware_tools`.
+FarmBot OS already has the package built in." %}

 # Option 2: Localhost (run FarmBot OS locally)